adipopbv/ppd-laboratory/lab-9/tema-4/docs.md

 - adding more threads does not mean better performance
 - the performance is not so much impared by the number of terms the program has to process

+## Syncronization

+### Weak points

+- when adding to the linked list
+- when popping from the queue

+### Solutions

+- using `syncronized` in `MyThread` for any operation that needs to modify the state of the linked list or the queue

 ## Diagrams

 ![java](./java-diagram.png)